tondad80-dev/processcore-quantum-intelligence/README.md

-ProcessCore
+# ProcessCore

-Evidence before interpretation.
+**Evidence before interpretation.**

-ProcessCore is an independent experimental systems-engineering project exploring how deterministic evidence, provenance, authority, semantic context and auditability can be placed around probabilistic AI interpretation.
+ProcessCore is an independent experimental systems-engineering project exploring how deterministic evidence, provenance, authority and auditability can be established around probabilistic AI interpretation.

-The core principle is simple:

-«The model can interpret evidence.
-It does not decide what counts as evidence.»
+> The model may interpret evidence.
+It does not establish what evidence is authoritative.

-Why ProcessCore exists

-Language models are useful interpreters, but model confidence is not evidence and semantic similarity is not authority.

-ProcessCore explores a different boundary:

-REALITY
-  ↓
-EVIDENCE
-  ↓
-AUTHORITY
-  ↓
-SEMANTICS
-  ↓
-CONTEXT
-  ↓
-QUERY
-  ↓
-RESPONSE
-  ↓
-AUDIT
-  ↓
-HUMAN / LLM

-The objective is not to make an LLM deterministic.
-The objective is to make the evidence path explicit, bounded and reproducible before probabilistic interpretation occurs.

-Current public architecture
+## Current public state — 2026-09-08

-ProcessCore focuses on:
+**ProcessCore Prototype v0.1 has reached a completed and frozen implementation milestone.**

+The frozen prototype has been validated locally on a Raspberry Pi-based Node00 environment.
+The current public architectural framing is:

+**EVIDENCE → PROVENANCE → AUTHORITY → INTERPRETATION**

+ProcessCore does not make a language model deterministic.
+It makes the evidence/authority path explicit, bounded, inspectable and auditable within the limits established by the frozen prototype contract.

+### What is currently supported

 - explicit evidence identity and provenance;
+- source and project currentness checks;
 - project-scoped context boundaries;
-- source currentness verification;
 - deterministic evidence comparison;
 - structured answer generation;
 - fail-closed handling of unresolved authority;
+- version-scoped authority across controlled successor transitions;
 - append-only audit mechanisms;
-- separation of evidence authority from downstream human or LLM interpretation.
+- separation of technical authority from downstream human or AI interpretation.

+## Validation is not authority

+A validator is a test layer, not an automatic source of truth.

+A recent ProcessCore / AgriCore case produced a validation failure.
+The failure was preserved rather than rewritten.
+A subsequent read-only reconciliation showed that the published contract remained coherent and that the validator was testing an incorrect representation assumption.

+The architectural lesson is:

+- evidence ≠ validation;
+- validation ≠ authority;
+- authority ≠ interpretation.

+Validation logic must itself be auditable: its inputs, assumptions and expected representation need provenance too.

+This is an architectural conclusion from the documented ProcessCore / AgriCore case.
+It is not presented as a quotation or rule from an external standard.

+## AgriCore external test

+AgriCore is the first independent project being used to test whether frozen ProcessCore v0.1 can remain generic while project-specific state stays outside the core.

+Current public-safe boundaries:

+- AgriCore remains a separate runtime and project scope;
+- Raspberry Pi / Node00 evidence remains runtime truth;
+- ProcessCore acts as the parent accounting/evidence layer for significant AgriCore checkpoints;
+- the test has progressed beyond design-only review into bounded execution and validation attempts;
+- failures and unresolved states are preserved as evidence rather than converted into PASS;
+- successor authority must be established explicitly for the successor version rather than inherited from the frozen baseline;
+- historical baseline references remain provenance, not active successor authority.

+The external test does **not** currently prove:

+- universal portability;
+- production readiness;
+- successful successor runtime operation;
+- functional AgriCore implementation;
+- autonomous remediation;
+- hallucination elimination.

+The next stronger public milestone remains the first accepted repeatable actual-state snapshot together with AgriCore PH0 closure/verification, followed by the first real development-delta cycle.

-Project boundaries
+## Project boundaries

-The current Node00 architecture separates responsibilities between independent projects:
+The Node00 environment keeps responsibilities separated:

-- ProcessCore — evidence, authority, semantic context, deterministic processing and audit architecture;
+- **ProcessCore** — evidence, provenance, authority, deterministic processing and audit architecture;
-- QCore — independent production data acquisition, processing and enrichment runtime;
+- **QCore** — independent production data acquisition, processing and enrichment runtime;
-- AgriCore — independent experimental domain project.
+- **AgriCore** — independent experimental domain project.

-These project boundaries are intentional.
-A capability verified in one project is not automatically treated as authority in another.
+A result verified in one project does not automatically become authority in another.

-Verification semantics

-Public references to verified functionality describe bounded components supported by Node00 evidence.

-They do not imply that every component, interface and transport path has already been verified together as a complete end-to-end product.

-The integrated ProcessCore Prototype v0.1 is validated incrementally through explicit milestones.

-Failure semantics
+## Failure semantics

-ProcessCore prefers an explicit unknown over invented certainty.
+ProcessCore prefers explicit uncertainty to invented certainty.

-Examples of intended boundaries include:
+Examples:

-- changed evidence does not silently inherit the authority of an earlier source state;
+- changed evidence does not silently inherit the authority of an earlier state;
-- semantically similar evidence from another project does not silently cross scope boundaries;
+- semantically similar evidence does not automatically cross a project boundary;
+- unresolved authority remains unresolved;
-- unresolved authority is not converted into confidence;
+- validation failure is not silently rewritten into success;
-- audit history is preserved rather than rewritten to make execution appear successful.
+- historical audit state is preserved;
+- a failed validator may itself become the object of audit when its assumptions conflict with authoritative evidence.

-What ProcessCore is not
+## What ProcessCore is not

 ProcessCore is not: